souad988/clinic/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to everyone who will get time to check this project especially to code reviewers.

 ## 📝 License